 The second reason was the writing.
 Short’s 1941 novel Gunman’s Chance was a tight, gripping action Western in the very best tradition.
 All his work was, in fact.
 Film makers found Short’s books ideal for post-war Westerns.
 Ramrod was an outstanding movie with Joel McCrea in 1947; Coroner Creek with Randolph Scott, Blood on the Moon with Mitchum and Station West with Dick Powell, all in 1948; Ambush in 1950; and the excellent Vengeance Valley in 1951.
 The books were the right length, had pace, plot and strong characters – and they had more than a hint of noir.
 Short himself, then experienced Harold Shumate wrote a screenplay from Gunman’s Chance – the novel was later reissued under the movie title – though neither was top-notch, and Lillie Hayward (mainly children’s Westerns, or Westerns with children anyway, like Cattle Drive, Proud Rebel, Smoky) was brought in and did an excellent job.

 Robert Wise had been at RKO since the year dot (an early assignment was to synch the beeps on the RKO tower logo) doing sound effects, editing, producing and directing.
 He had been Orson Welles’s editor on Citizen Kane.
 He thought Short’s book would make an ideal Western and persuaded the studio to make it.
-West Side Story guy Wise scorned horse operas – in a very long career he only made four, and the others were less than glorious affairs – but he was a consummate professional, loved noir, clearly had great talent and he brought it all to bear directing Blood on the Moon.
+Wise scorned horse operas – in a very long career he only made four, and two of the others were less than glorious affairs – but he was a consummate professional, loved noir, clearly had great talent and he brought it all to bear directing Blood on the Moon.
 It’s true that he directed The Sound of Music later but we can’t really hold that against him.
 Oh, alright then, we can.